Package Leaflet: Information for the User

 Depending on the nature of your illness, your age, and weight, your doctor will prescribe the appropriate dose.

-If you have any liver or kidney disorders, if you suffer from respiratory difficulties or experience muscle weakness, your doctor will decide whether you should take a lower dose of Lexatin or not take it at all.
+If you have any liver or kidney disorder, if you have breathing difficulties or suffer from muscle weakness, your doctor will decide whether it is convenient for you to take a lower dose of Lexatin or not to take it at all.

 Follow these instructions unless your doctor has given you different instructions.